open-cluster-management-io/policy-collection/community/README.md

 - Run the following command to set up the operator and service account that runs the controller on your cluster: `kubectl apply -f deploy/`

 ### Policy consumers on operator hub
 Some policy consumers are packaged as [operators](https://coreos.com/operators/) and are available on the [Operator hub](https://operatorhub.io/).
 These consumers can simply be deployed by creating a policy with child [configuration policies](https://github.com/open-cluster-management/config-policy-controller) to handle the install.
-These configuration policies may include:
+The configuration policies might include the following information:
-- Create a namespace to deploy the operator on, if necessary
+- A namespace to deploy the operator on, if necessary
-- ClusterServiceVersion with install capabilities to install the operator from the operator hub
+- A ClusterServiceVersion with install capabilities to install the operator from the operator hub
-- Create an OperatorGroup
+- A OperatorGroup
-- Create a Subscription
+- A Subscription
-- Create the custom resource defined by the consumer to enforce custom policies For a more specific example of this method of deploying a policy consumer from the operator hub, see [policy-falco](./SI-System-and-Information-Integrity/policy-falco.yaml).
+- The custom resource defined by the consumer to enforce custom policies For a more specific example of this method of deploying a policy consumer from the operator hub, see [policy-falco](./SI-System-and-Information-Integrity/policy-falco.yaml).

 ### Other custom policy consumers
 Occasionally, policies in this folder might be consumed by controllers that do not fall into either of the two categories previously mentioned.
-To get the most out of these policies, consult the "prerequisites" section in the catalog above.
+To get the most out of these policies, see the [Security control catalog](#security-control-catalog)